Kalathur Kannamma: Filming

 The song "Kangalil Vaarthaigal Puriyatho" was shot with many mango trees in the background.
 When it was decided to reshoot parts of the song, the mangoes were no longer in the trees since the season had ended.
 Hence, it was decided to reshoot the necessary scenes with fake mangoes hanging from the trees.
 The first shot filmed on Haasan was a scene featuring Kannamma feeding him upma.
 The song "Ammavum Neeye Appavum Neeye", picturised on Selvam, was recorded with three minutes duration, but Prakash Rao filmed its video to be only one-and-a-half minutes long.
 Meiyappan insisted to shoot the entire song so that Selvam could be established, and reshoot other scenes he was not satisfied with.
 Prakash Rao felt Meiyappan was interfering creatively and expressed his desire to quit the film, although up to nearly 8000 feet had been canned.
 Though Meiyappan was hesitant, Prakash Rao convinced him and left.
 AVM later hired A. Bhimsingh, under whose direction the film was completed.
 Although Bhimsingh offered to retain Prakash Rao's name in the credits, he declined.
 When Saravanan found another company made a film Kadavulin Kuzhandhai on the same plot as Kalathur Kannamma, he decided to release Kalathur Kannamma as soon as possible.
-However Meiyappan wanted to reshoot certain scenes which Saravanan was not interested but Meiyappan felt the presentation was more important than the plot so as per his suggestion, the scenes were reshot.
+However Meiyappan wanted to reshoot certain scenes which Saravanan was not interested in.
+Meiyappan felt the presentation was more important than the plot so as per his suggestion, the scenes were reshot.
 The final length of the film was 17570 feet.

 Soundtrack

-The music of the film was composed by R. Sudarsanam, while the lyrics were penned by Kannadasan, Kothamangalam Subbu, Ku.
+The music was composed by R. Sudarsanam, while the lyrics were penned by Kannadasan, Kothamangalam Subbu, Ku.
 Ma.
 Balasubramaniam, M. K. Athmanathan and T. K. Sundara Vathiyar.
 For the song "Arugil Vanthaal", Kannadasan came up with 56 or 58 pallavis, of which eight were finalised.
 The song "Aadatha Manamum" is set in the Carnatic raga known as Gourimanohari.
-For the song "Ammavum Neeye", the makers were not satisfied with any of the tunes composed by Sudarsanam, when violinist Chengalvarayan composed the tune of "Ammavum Neeye" in his violin, Sudharshan then created a complete tune out of it.
-The soundtrack received positive response, with the number "Ammavum Neeye" being singled out for praise.
+For the song "Ammavum Neeye", the makers were not satisfied with any of the tunes composed by Sudarsanam.
+When violinist Chengalvarayan composed the tune of "Ammavum Neeye" on his violin, Sudarsanam created a complete tune out of it.
+The soundtrack received positive response, with "Ammavum Neeye" being singled out for praise.